 One of the most common disappointments I hear about from those with hair horror stories are when stylists take off far more than you'd discussed.
 When it comes to length, stylists tell me it's better to show it rather than say it.
-Instead of saying you want 3 inches off, actually take your hand demonstrate exactly where you'd like your stylist to cut.
+Instead of saying you want three inches off, actually, take your hand and demonstrate exactly where you'd like your stylist to cut.
 Also, don't be afraid to speak up during your haircut if you feel it's too long or even too short.

 Be Honest With Your Stylist

 It might sound obvious, but being honest with your stylist about your expectations for your new look is crucial.
 “If you’re not honest with your hairdresser about what you like and don’t like, you’ll never end up getting exactly what you want,” Toth says.
 “The continuous honest dialogue ensures that your hair gets better and better with every visit.
 You always need to share your nuanced or strong opinions so that your hair continuously improves.”